Aleff13/game-ai/README.md

 # The model

-The model-generator is inside the model/, need to train, compile, fit and save the model.

-This steps are encapsulated inside some packages and called in the generate-model command
+The model generator is located inside the model/ directory.
+You need to train, compile, fit, and save the model.
+These steps are encapsulated within packages and can be called using the generate-model command.
+Follow these steps:

-So, try to run:

 `/generate-model.sh`

-And choose the name to your model
+Choose a name for your model.

 # The automation

-To run the automation you will use the previous builded model and the game needs to be running
+To run the automation, you will use the previously built model, and the game needs to be running.
+Follow these steps:

-You will need to create your capabilities file to configure driver options

 `touch automation/capabilities.py`